What is harassment by a debt collector?

 You can also sue the debt collector for violations of the FDCPA.
 If you sue under the FDCPA and win, the debt collector must generally pay your attorney’s fees and may also have to pay you damages.

-The FDCPA also says debt collectors can't use false, deceptive, or misleading practices.
+No misrepresentations: The FDCPA also says debt collectors can't use false, deceptive, or misleading practices.
 This includes misrepresentations about the debt, including:

 - The amount owed

-- That the person is an attorney
+- That the person is an attorney if they are not

 - False threats to have you arrested